Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

     SplitCosineBell: -3.00
     Tukey: -3.01

-All of the power spectra with an apodizing kernel applied, fit without the large scale frequencies, yield a slope close to the correct value.
-As mentioned above, the Cosine and Hanning affect the shape of the power-spectrum over a larger range of frequencies and therefore the recovered slopes deviate from the correct values more than the other apodizing kernels.
+Each of the slopes are close to the expected value of :math:`-3`.
+The Cosine and Hanning kernels moderately flatten the power-spectra on all scales.
+This is evident from the figure above comparing the 1D power-spectra of the four kernels.

 .. warning:: The range of frequencies affected by the apodizing kernel depends on the properties of the kernel used.
 The shape of the kernels are controlled by the :math:`\alpha` and/or :math:`\beta` parameters (see above).
 Narrower shapes will tend to have a larger effect on the power-spectrum.
 It is prudent to check the effect of the apodizing kernel by comparing different choices for the shape!

+The optimal choice of apodizing kernel, and the shape parameters for that kernel, will depend on the data that is being used.
+If there is severe ringing in the power-spectrum, the Hanning or CosineBell kernels are most effective at removing ringing.
+However, as shown above, these kernels bias the slope at all frequencies.
+The SplitCosineBell or Tukey are not as affective at removing ringing in extreme cases but they do only bias the shape of the power-spectrum at large frequencies (:math:`\sim1/2` of the image size and larger).